Choa Chu Kang Stadium: History

-Facilities and Structures
+Facilities and structures

-The football pitch itself consists of a self-watering "cell-system" turf pitch installation, supplied from Switzerland and approved by FIFA for international competition.

-Other international competition standard facilities surrounding the stadium include a 50m Olympic swimming pool, a running track and athletics facilities, and a sports hall supporting indoor sports and activities.

-The public can also access further outdoor facilities, such as tennis courts, petanque sandpits, street soccer pitches, as well as indoor facilities, including basketball and badminton courts, a gym and a dance training room.
+The football pitch consists of a self-watering "cell-system" installation approved by FIFA for international competition.
+Other international competition standard facilities include a 50m Olympic swimming pool, a running track and athletics facilities, and a hall supporting indoor sports.
+The public can also access further outdoor facilities, such as tennis courts, petanque sandpits, street soccer pitches, basketball and badminton courts, a gym and a dance training room.

-The Sport Singapore operated Sports Complex also caters to local community recreational needs, with a range of fun-oriented pools, including a wave pool, waterslide, bubble pools, children's play pools.

-A range of food outlets as of 2018, KFC and Pizza Hut previously occupied by Guilin Garden Restaurant, a childcare center, a sporting goods shop, and comfortable, relaxing public spaces help make this a community friendly sports and recreation facility.

-Renovation works started in 2019 and is slated to be completed in 2020, renovation works were eventually completed in 2023.

 Awards

 Identified as an exemplary community and competition sports facility in Singapore, the Choa Chu Kang Sport Complex and Stadium won a Singapore Institute of Architects Merit Award in 2002, and a CIDB Construction Excellence Award in 2003.
-The design was cited in particular for its exciting entry experience, public concourse, and use of colour, and is a representative example of the work of the architect Alex Ford, working through the local Singaporean practice Elton-Roade.
+The design was cited in particular for its entry experience, public concourse, and use of colour, and is a representative example of the architect Alex Ford.

 Transport

 The stadium is four bus stops away from Choa Chu Kang MRT/LRT station.
 Visitors can take the bus 307 from the Choa Chu Kang Bus Interchange to access the stadium.
 It is also four bus stops away from Yew Tee MRT station.